dasmiq/passim/README.md

 * `<loc n="..." />` marks the beginning of a citable passage (``locus'') according to some canonical scheme such as books, chapters, and verses in the Bible; acts, scenes, and Globe lines in Shakespeare; or Stephanus pages in Plato.
+We recommend [Canonical Text Servive (CTS) URNs](http://www.homermultitext.org/hmt-doc/cite/index.html) for referring to these locations independently of any particular edition.

 These elements are empty so as not to interfere with other tags.
+When reused passages contain these location markers, the output records will store the information in the `pages`, `regions`, and `locs` fields.

 ## Quotations of Reference Texts